benhar-dev/codingbytes-oop-the-visitor-pattern/README.md

 ## Overview

-This is the final code produced during the Coding bytes video "The Visitor Design Pattern".
+This is the final code produced during the Coding Bytes video "The Visitor Design Pattern".
 This code is not a final product and should only be consumed as an addition to watching the tutorial.

 ## Video Tutorial